-If you move the ESXi Server on which the vSphere Replication appliance runs to the inventory of another vCenter Server instance, vSphere Replication operations are not available. vSphere Replication operations are also unavailable if you reinstall vCenter Server.
+If you move the ESXi Server on which the vSphere Replication appliance runs to the inventory of another vCenter Server instance, vSphere Replication operations are not available.
+If you reinstall vCenter Server, vSphere Replication operations are also unavailable.

 If the ESXi Server instance on which vSphere Replication runs is disconnected from vCenter Server and is connected to another vCenter Server instance, you cannot access vSphere Replication functions.
 If you try to restart vSphere Replication, the service does not start.

 The OVF environment for the vSphere Replication appliance is stored in the vCenter Server database.
 When the ESXi host is removed from the vCenter Server inventory, the OVF environment for the vSphere Replication appliance is lost.
 This action disables the mechanisms that the vSphere Replication appliance uses to authenticate with vCenter Server.